-Prerequisite(s): CIVL 6104 with D or better Level: Upper
+Prerequisite(s): CIVL 6104 with D or better and (MATH 5014 with D or better or MATH 6114 with D or better)

-A broad-based introduction to GIS, especially the application of spatial analysis and modeling.
-Applications will cover both hardware and software considerations, map overlays, automation in thematic and topographic mapping, raster/vector devices, data acquisition, and related database storage and algorithms.
-Advanced topics will include AM/FM, error modeling and data uncertainty, and new directions and impacts of GIS.
-Use of Arc View software, and hand held GPS.
+This course is a broad-based introduction to GIS, especially the application of spatial analysis and modeling.
+Applications will cover hardware and software considerations, map overlays, automation in thematic and topographic mapping, raster/vector devices, data acquisition, and related database storage and algorithms.
+Advanced topics will include error modeling, data uncertainty, and new directions and impacts of GIS.